 Chassis #003 had an illustrious race history.
 It rolled out of Rondeau’s shop in 1979, as M379 #4.
 Piloted by Jean Rondeau himself, it managed a 10th place in the 24 Heures du Mans of 1979.
 The next year it was back at La Sarthe, but in M379B configuration and wearing #16.
 At the hands of Rondeau and Jean-Pierre Jaussaud it came in 1st place overall.
 In 1981, this time with #7 on the doors and with M379C specs, it finished in third overall.
 The race of 1982 was the car’s last race, also in M379C specs, and it finished in 10th place.

-Very few cars have such a rich heritage, therefore it caught my eye.
+Very few cars have such a rich heritage, therefore this ugly duckling caught my eye.
 A quirky-cool (perhaps ugly-cool) model, but it comes with Spark’s usual outstanding detail level.
 I don’t think it will float many boats, but a very interesting model especially to the Rondeau fan.
 Since I’m a BIG fan of ”L’Enfant du Mans”, I couldn’t pass up on this one.